-Within 5 seconds, press button (a) on the remote control key twice, or turn the key in the opening direction twice within 5 seconds.
+Within 5 seconds, press button (a) on the remote control key twice, or turn the key to open twice within 5 seconds.

-The anti-theft security system\ and the antitheft alarm\ are immediately disabled if you unlock only the driver door, without unlocking the other doors.
+The anti-theft security system and the antitheft alarm are immediately disabled if you unlock only the driver door, without unlocking the other doors.

-In vehicles with Easy Connect\, you can programme the security central locking system directly >>> page 119.
+In vehicles with Easy Connect, you can programme the security central locking system directly >>> page 119.